Protection is important, but so is pleasure — the good news is safer sex can give you both! Here are some safer sex tips to help you get the job done.

 How can I make safer sex more convenient?

 Barriers like condoms don’t protect you from STDs unless you actually use them, so always having protection nearby makes sticking to your safer sex game plan easier.
 Luckily, condoms are small, super portable, and can easily be stashed in your purse or backpack (away from anything that may poke them, of course!).
 It’s also a good idea to keep plenty of condoms and lube near your bed.

 Condoms are easy to get from drugstores, Planned Parenthood health centers, community health centers, doctor’s offices, supermarkets, convenience stores, online, and even from vending machines, so they’re super convenient.
-You don’t need a prescription and there are no age restrictions — anybody can buy condoms, female condoms, and dams.
 Sometimes, condoms are even free.
-Female condoms and dams may be a little harder to find, but they’re out there, and you can order them online.
+You don’t need a prescription and there are no age restrictions — anybody can buy condoms and dams.

 I had unprotected sex.
 What should I do now?

 Talk to a doctor or nurse about getting tested for STDs.
 Some STDs show up on tests within a week after you get infected.
 Other STDs take longer and may not appear on a test right away.
 You can call your nurse, doctor, or a Planned Parenthood health center to figure out which tests make sense for you, and when you should get them.

 Get tested right away if you or your partner has symptoms of an STD, or if a past sexual partner tells you they have an STD.